Economy of Palestine: Foreign aid

 In 2008, the West Bank and Gaza economies were heavily reliant on foreign aid which stood at 1.8 billion.
 Approximately 30% of the GDP, or US$487 per Palestinian per year came from aid.
 Foreign aid provided essential services for nearly half of the Palestinian people, and allowed the Palestinian Authority to operate and pay its estimated 140,000 employees.

 In 2010, Arab states cut financial aid to the Palestinian Authority.
 According to the Palestinian Finance Ministry, the PA received $583.5 million in budget support by August 2010, of which only 22 percent came from Arab states.
 The remainder was from international donors, including the European Union and the United States.
 Salah Rafat, a member of the PLO Executive Committee, urged the Arab countries to honor their financial pledges.

 In April 2011, Salam Fayyad met with Western donors in Brussels and requested $5 billion in aid.

 As part of a 2013 effort to inspire peace talks between Israelis and Palestinians, US Secretary of State John Kerry proposed a $4 billion plan of private investment in the Palestinian economy.
 The plan was described as having the potential to significantly grow the economy of the West Bank, but no specifics were provided as to what projects were envisioned, who would invest the money, or what modifications might be required in Israel's restrictions on the West Bank for the plan to work.
 The proposal was coordinated in association with the Quartet, a Middle East peacemaking group comprising the United States, Russia, the European Union and the United Nations, for which former UK Prime Minister Tony Blair served as an envoy.
 The Palestinian Authority responded by indicating that it would not trade its political aspirations for economic aid, but was assured that the plan was meant as a complement to negotiations, and not as a substitute.
 Peace talks failed for unrelated reasons without any implementation of the proposal.

-According to Jonathan Cook in an article published by CounterPunch, Israeli economist Shir Hever has estimated (2016) that at a minimum 78% of foreign humanitarian aid to Palestine finishes up in Israeli coffers.
-He draws the implication that foreign donor countries are thereby financing Israel's occupation.
-In return Palestinians receive the equivalent amount in food, goods and services from Israel which is used to improve the standard of living of Palestinians.